CUPSMethods/CUPSMethods.github.io/_posts/2016-10-28-text-analysis.md

 ### Link to Workshop Materials

-_Workshop materials will be posted here later_
+- Workshop presentation and useful materials for learning about text analysis can be found in this [Dropbox Folder](https://www.dropbox.com/sh/z7xlukffnbmfigt/AADcvsQ7tydytdmkoGZCmq1ta?dl=0).